Transferring and Disposing of RAM

 - List the percent (%) by volume of each chemical component (estimate as necessary) for each pickup item.

 - Materials listed on the "Radioactive Hazardous Material" label must match the components listed in EHSA.

 - Liquids must have a pH greater than 5.5 and less than 9.5.
 If the pH is not within this range, adjust the pH with an appropriate acid or base.
 Any addition of acid or base used to adjust the pH must also be listed as a component on the label and on the form.

-- List the isotope and activity in mCi (decayed or measured as of date of request).
+- List the radionuclide and activity in mCi (decayed or measured as of date of request).